sergeysychov/behaviour_inject/README.md

 }
 ```

 Voila!
 MyDataModel should be there after Awake of the Injector.
-Note that if you want to use dependencies in Awake method, you should guarantee that InjectorBehaviour awakes before your target behaviours (but still after behaviour where context is created).
-In best case execution order must be like this: ContextCreator => InjectorBehaviour => InjectionTargets.
+Note that if you want to use dependencies in Awake method, you should guarantee that Injector awakes before your target behaviours (but still after behaviour where context is created).
+In best case execution order must be like this: ContextCreator => Injector => Your code.
 Consider using 'Script Execution Order' feature in Unity.

 ## Multiple contexts ##